mohammadrony/jenkins-docker-kubectl-setup-playbook/README.md

 ## Check ansible hosts file

 Check [hosts](./hosts) file for host-group and host-names with control plane and worker node host names.
-By default it would work as follows
+By default, it would work as follows

 ```bash
 [admin]